ibm-cloud-docs/vpc/vsi_is_manage_images.md

 {:table: .aria-labeledby="caption"}
 {:external: target="_blank" .external}

 # Importing and managing custom images
 {: #managing-images}

-You can create your own custom image, and import it to {{site.data.keyword.vpc_full}} infrastructure from {{site.data.keyword.cos_full_notm}}.
-Then, you can use your custom image to create new virtual server instances that run on the KVM hypervisor.
+You can create your own custom image on premesis and then import it to {{site.data.keyword.vpc_full}} infrastructure from {{site.data.keyword.cos_full_notm}}.
+Then, you can use your custom image to create new virtual server instances that runs on the KVM hypervisor.
 {:shortdesc}

+You can also create a custom image of a boot volume attached to an instance at import time.
+For more information, see [About creating an image from volume (Beta)](/docs/vpc?topic=vpc-image-from-volume-vpc).
+{:note}

 ## Importing a custom image
 {: #import-custom-image}